 Lastly, daily environmental variables, such as friction and overuse can cause tooth enamel to weaken.
 Try not to brush teeth too hard or chew on finger-nails and foreign objects like pens or pencils.
 Also, never use your teeth to open packages and always use a soft bristled tooth brush.

 If you have question about braces or invisible aligners, or if you have more specific concerns, fill out our contact form and we’ll get back to you ASAP.
-Don’t forget to follow us on Facebook and Instagram for more information about our orthodontist office, and news on upcoming contests!
+Don’t forget to follow Dr. Tina Reed on Facebook and Instagram for more information about our Pittsburgh orthodontist office, and news on upcoming contests!